maggieigkuo/Portfolio/README.md

 Goal: Assess ways to decrease or, ideally, end racial disparities that occur during stop-and-frisk searches in New York City.

 Description: The objective of this project was to analyze the 2023 NYCLU stop-and-frisk dataset.
-My group and I examined over 50 columns, narrowed them down to 18, and developed four research questions to identify any alarming trends or patterns occurring during stop-and-frisk incidents.
+In a group of 3, we examined over 50 columns, narrowed them down to 18, and developed four research questions to identify any alarming trends or patterns occurring during stop-and-frisk incidents.
 The dataset required extensive cleaning, as there were many NaNs and null values across multiple columns.
 The analysis incorporated logistic regressions, mapping, and data visualization.

 Skills: data cleaning, data analysis, regression analysis, data visualization